MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ### Announcement: Microsoft Edge for Business supports unmanaged Bring Your Own PC (BYOPC)

-**Microsoft Edge for Business on unmanaged BYOPC devices now supports Microsoft Intune Mobile Application Management (MAM) for Windows.
-This support is available for Windows 11, build 10.0.22621 (22H2) or later.** This release includes the supporting changes for Microsoft Intune, Microsoft Edge and Windows Security Center.
+**Microsoft Edge for Business on unmanaged BYOPC devices now supports Microsoft Intune Mobile Application Management (MAM) for Windows.** This release includes the supporting changes for Microsoft Intune, Microsoft Edge and Windows Security Center.
 App Protection Conditional Access is in Public Preview.
 Note: These updates will start rolling out in conjunction with the Microsoft Intune 2309 release.

-- **Notes and known issues for Application Protection Policies (APP)**
+**Note:**

+- Requires Windows 11, build 10.0.22621 (22H2) or later.

+- Requires Microsoft Intune 2309 or higher

+- App Protection Conditional Access is in Public Preview.

 - If you have a Conditional Access (CA) policy on your tenant that targets "All cloud apps" that covers "Mobile apps and desktop clients" and requires a compliant device, app protection policies or has a "Block" grant control, your end users will not be able to MAM enroll.
 A change to support this is targeted for Microsoft Edge v118.

 - If you want to continue testing/evaluating APP CA, you can choose to exclude the "Edge Auth" application from your cloud app targeting.
 Some Microsoft Edge features might not function properly until CA is satisfied, but MAM enrollment will be able to complete.

-  - In some cases, an end user might successfully enroll for MAM but won't pass App Protection CA requirements.
-This is because the compliance state is still propagating through Microsoft services.
-Until the compliance state updates, your users will keep receiving a blocking message when trying to access CA protected resources in Microsoft Edge.

 ### Announcement: Deprecating the unload event